 Common household products which claim to kill bacteria and viruses are regulated as pesticides.

-Pesticides do not include products used on or inside the humans to treat an illness or disease.
+Pesticides do not include products used on or inside the human body to treat an illness or disease.
+(Such as drugs or alcohol-based skin sanitizers)

 CDA also requires registration of pesticide devices and minimum-risk pesticides (also known as "25(b)s") that the EPA has exempted from federal registration requirements as long as they meet federal requirements.
 More information on Pesticide Devices and 25(b) minimum-risk products may be found on EPA's website.